Tyler-Scripps/cwa-ar/README.md

 - [ ] AR mode to look at POIs
 - [ ] Easy way to add POIs
 - [ ] QR type code for testing or indoor experiences
+- [ ] MVP of empty picture frames in UMC
+- [ ] Scultpure of buffalo
+- [ ] Scheduling info displayed

+### Question List
+- QR or Location based?
+- What are the hardware requirements?
+- What dev tools will work?
+- App or website?